 Herbal Tonic Wines

 Tonic wines are made with tonic herbs, bitter herbs, and even spices.
 Tonic herbs are herbs meant to be used regularly over a long period of time.
-They help keep up general health and well being by supporting the body and keeping it in balance.
+They help maintain general health and well-being by supporting the body and keeping it in balance.
 Bitter herbs can also be used in lesser quantities for digestion support as well as a variety of other health benefits.
-Bitter herbs can also be tonic herbs, but are indeed bitter, which is the very reason they are used in less quantities.
-Spices (many of which are considered tonic herbs as well) are excellent at giving flavor a punch and are beneficial to health, but are very strong in flavor, and are used in even less quantities than bitter herbs.
+Bitter herbs can also be tonic herbs but are indeed bitter, which is the very reason they are used in fewer quantities.
+Spices (many of which are considered tonic herbs as well) are excellent at giving the flavor a punch and are beneficial to health, but are very strong in flavor and are used in even fewer quantities than bitter herbs.

-You can use any wine to make tonic wines, but red and dark red wine are the best for you even before adding herbs.
-Red wine when drank with a meal can help digest meat, and some have even said that it makes red meat healthier.
-You can do your own research on that and make a determination on how true that is though.
-Of course white wine works just as well if you are looking at flavor over medicinal value, as they generally have softer flavors, therefore are more easily flavored with a variety of syrups.
+You can use any wine to make tonic wines, but red and dark red wines are the best for you, even before adding herbs.
+Red wine, when drank with a meal, can help digest meat, and some have even said that it makes red meat healthier.
+You can do your own research on that and make a determination on how true that is, though.
+Of course, white wine works just as well if you are looking at flavor over medicinal value, as they generally have softer flavors, therefore, are more easily flavored with a variety of syrups.
 Certain types of wine do go better with certain herbs, but you will have to experiment to find what you prefer.

 You can find some great recipes here.
 Their herbs are really great quality as well.